Oklahoma Solar Panel Cost & Incentives

 How Much Do Solar Panels Cost in Oklahoma?

-Oklahoma ranks in the top 15 states for solar resource potential thanks to its high irradiance and flat terrain.
-The state receives excellent sun exposure — 5.0 to 5.5 peak sun hours per day on average, significantly better than Ohio (4.2) or New York (4.0).
+Oklahoma sits in roughly the top 15 states for solar resource thanks to its irradiance and its flat terrain.
+The state receives 5.0 to 5.5 peak sun hours per day on average, materially better than the Midwest or Northeast.

 Is Solar Worth It in Oklahoma?
 Installation Cost & Savings

-Solar makes strong economic sense for many Oklahoma homeowners, especially those with south-facing roofs and above-average electricity consumption.
+Solar makes economic sense for a lot of Oklahoma homeowners, especially the ones with south-facing roofs and electricity bills above $150 a month.

-Oklahoma's excellent solar resource (5.0–5.5 peak sun hours) partially compensates for the lack of state financial incentives.
-The payback period is shorter than in states with similar incentive levels but less sun.
+Oklahoma's strong solar resource (5.0 to 5.5 peak sun hours) is what makes the math work despite the absence of state financial incentives.
+Payback ends up shorter than in states with similar incentives but worse sun.

 Net Metering in Oklahoma